 The combination is essential in a number of cuisines from around the world.
 Try it in a Thai-style peanut sauce, or Malay/Indonesian satay.
 For a heartier, cold-weather dish, make West African peanut stew with sweet potatoes, hot peppers and chicken or shrimp.

-All prices are sourced from BLS.gov, Walmart.com and HEB.com.
-Prices are accurate as of Jan.
-10, 2017, but may vary depending on location and are subject to change.
+Prices are based on average prices on Aug.
+19, 2019, but may vary depending on location and are subject to change.